JustinPealing/html-query-plan/README.md

 ## Building

-Run the following commands on Windows to output minified and unminified versions in the `dist` folder:
+Run the following commands in bash to output minified and unminified versions in the `dist` folder:

-    npm run webpack
-    set NODE_ENV=production
-    npm run webpack
+    npm run webpack && NODE_ENV=production && npm run webpack

 # Sponsor